microcks/microcks.io/content/documentation/guides/nats-support.md

 ## 1. Setup NATS broker connection

 First mandatory step here is to setup Microcks so that it will be able to connect to a NATS broker for sending mock messages.
 Microcks has been tested successfully with NATS version `2.9.8`.
 It can be deployed as containerized workload on your Kubernetes cluster.
 Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentations.

+If you have used the [Operator based installation](../../installing/operator) of Microcks, you'll need to add some extra properties to your `MicrocksInstall` custom resource.
+The fragment below shows the important ones:

 ```yaml
 apiVersion: microcks.github.io/v1alpha1